bdtoolbox-org/bdtoolbox-org.github.io/index.markdown

 </div>

 <br>
-The **Brain Dynamics Toolbox** is open software for simulating custom dynamical systems in matlab.
-The dynamics can be explored interactively with no graphical programming effort.
-It was originally designed for computational neuroscience but can be applied to dynamical systems in any domain.
+The **Brain Dynamics Toolbox** is open software for interactively simulating user-defined dynamical systems in matlab without the burden of graphical programming.
+It was originally designed for computational neuroscience but can be applied to any domain.

 <img src="assets/home/MorrisLecarHopf.gif" width="80%" alt="The Brain Dynamics Toolbox in action">